0xASTRA/0xASTRA/README.md

-# 👾 Offensive Security Enthusiast | Red Team Operator | Vulnerability Researcher
+# 👾 Red Team Operator | Vulnerability Researcher

 I'm an offensive security professional dedicated to identifying and exploiting vulnerabilities to strengthen system defenses.
 With expertise in advanced red teaming, binary exploitation, reverse engineering, and malware analysis, I focus on solving complex security challenges.